Dan-Matthews-23/Heart-Helpers/README.md

 ### Deployment

-Github Pages was used to deploy the live website.
-The instructions to achieve this are below:
+The Heart Helpers website was made live through GitHub.
+This is how to deploy Heart Helpers again:

 1. Log in (or sign up) to Github.
 2. Find the repository for this project, Dan-Matthews-23/heart-helpers.